 - What content do they post the most?
-(Links to more information, Images/graphics, video, text/status, photos)
+(These can be text or status, photos, videos, infographics, or links to more information).

 - Determine posts that your competitors have boosted or used for ads.
-(Posts that show great spikes in engagement are boosted by competitors.)
+(Posts that show considerable spikes in engagement were boosted by your competitors.)

 - Do they post user-generated content?
-And what strategies do they use to encourage users to post such content?
+What strategies do they use to encourage their users to post such content?